-Description: An interactive tool has been developed using the equilibrium model (called the Shiny tool) and has been useful for education and the investigation of some management procedures.
-The development of the MSE Explorer incorporates results from closed-loop simulations and includes variability.
-The MSE Explorer tool will be used to report performance metrics using various graphics and tables.
+Description: An interactive tool was originally developed in 2015 using the equilibrium model (the "Shiny tool") and was useful for education and the investigation of some management procedures.
+The "Shiny tool" was abandoned with the development of the closed-loop simulation framework, and the MSE Explorer tool was developed to present results (i.e., performance metrics), including variability, using various graphics and tables.
+Extensions or revisions of the MSE Explorer will be made to support reporting and visualization requirements of the MSAB and Commission.

-In addition, with the guidance of MSAB members, the development of materials that are useful to MSAB members and their constituents to assist with understanding the MSE process and facilitate communication will be done.
+In addition, with the guidance of MSAB members, materials and tools useful to MSAB members and their constituents to assist with understanding the MSE process and facilitate communication will be provided.